 Figure 9 - Pavement Class III, Poor

-Benchmark Observations

 The 2018 APCS showed that pavement conditions overall improved since the prior condition assessment in 2016.
 There is a marked increase in good and a corresponding reduction in poor pavement conditions, although fair pavement condition increased slightly.
 The projected conditions for Pavement Class III are significantly better than the benchmark projections adopted by the Commission in March 2018.
 An increase in pavement projects supported by SB-1 funding was a contributing factor to condition improvements.

 Bridge and Tunnel Health

-Overview

 Caltrans is responsible for the maintenance of 13,189 State Highway System (SHS) bridges totaling over 246 million square feet of bridge deck area.
 These bridges are an average of 47 years old and at the point that typically results in increased maintenance needs.
 Caltrans also maintains 57 tunnels totaling over 5 million square feet of liner area.

-Changes in Asset Condition

 Under requirements established through the federal Moving Ahead for Progress in the 21st Century (MAP-21) Act, the performance measure for bridge health is based on the total deck area, while tunnel health is based on the total structure's liner area.
 Both structure types are rated as good, fair, or poor condition.

-Timing of the Condition Assessment The reported annual bridge and tunnel health conditions are based on data collected over a multi-year inspection cycle.
+The reported annual bridge and tunnel health conditions are based on data collected over a multi-year inspection cycle.
 Most bridges are inspected every 2-years, with some bridges inspected every 4-years.

 Table 6 summarizes the condition of the bridge and tunnel asset inventory for the most recent condition assessment.
 Condition is presented in percentages of good, fair, and poor, relative to total deck or liner area.
 The condition presented in these benchmarks is based on the data set submitted for the National Bridge Inventory (NBI) in March of 2019.
+Definitions of these condition states can be found in the Appendix.

+Federal bridge inspection standards are utilized to assess good, fair and poor conditions in all states.
+These standards establish a range of conditions that components of bridges are evaluated against.
+Per federal regulations, the overall condition reported for an individual bridge is the lowest of component ratings.
+A poor rating for a bridge DOES NOT mean that the bridge is unsafe for use.
+Any bridge determined to be unsafe for use would be immediately repaired or closed to traffic regardless of condition ratings.
+Further information about federal bridge inspection standards can be found in Section 2.6 of the Commission adopted TAMP.

+Table 6 - Bridge and Tunnel Health Condition Summary

-Condition 2027 Target 2017 Year End 2018 Year End Change in Condition Good 83.5% 65.9% 60.3% -5.6% 🗸 Fair 15.0% 30.8% 35.7% +4.9% 个 Poor 1.5% 3.3% 4.0% +0.7% 个 Table 6 - Bridge and Tunnel Health Condition Summary Projected and Assessed Conditions Bridge and Tunnel Health benchmarks are presented in Figure 10 through Figure 12.
+Condition 2027 Target 2017 Year End 2018 Year End Change in Condition

+Good 83.5% 65.9% 60.3% -5.6% ↓

+Fair 15.0% 30.8% 35.7% +4.9% 个

+Poor 1.5% 3.3% 4.0% +0.7% 个

+Bridge and Tunnel Health benchmarks are presented in Figure 10 through Figure 12.
 These charts show projected year-end good, fair, and poor condition as percentages of total deck and liner area from 2018 through 2027.
 The assessed condition for 2018 is presented in the charts with a solid fill symbol.